Neighbors Against the Burner

 - conservation, the cleanest source of energy, and proposes that public funds be spent to achieve this

-- a safe and clean source of energy for the Rock-Tenn paper recycling plant as the Minnesota Legislature has mandated
+- the promotion of safe and clean sources of energy — such as wind, solar, geothermal and other emerging technologies — for the citizens of Minnesota as the Minnesota Legislature has mandated

 - Zero Waste initiatives that include recycling, reusing, composting and the reduction of packaging as a basic solution to waste management

-- public subsidies for sustainable and renewable energy production which meets the goal of cleaner air, water and land for the state of Minnesota
+- public subsidies for sustainable and renewable energy production which meet the goal of cleaner air, water and land for the state of Minnesota

 Neighbors Against the Burner Opposes: